angelaho1207/assip-2025/README.md

 # Contents
 model_0: SEIRP curves, R0 with respect to beta and gamma //
-model_1: FBSA for quadratic education control, FBSA for linear education control
+model_1: FBSA for quadratic control, FBSA for linear control, comparison between quadratic control/linear control/no intervention